graph-paper-org/app-template/README.md

-This is a template for new graph-paper apps.
+A template for new [graph-paper](https://github.com/graph-paper-org/graph-paper) apps.
 Svelte and graph-paper are already configured, along with Storybook, Jest, ESLint, Prettier, CircleCI, and more.

 Run the following to create a new project based on this template: